ircanywhere/ircanywhere.github.io/docs/source/server/networks.rst

    :param object user: A valid user object from the `users` collection
    :param object network: A valid network object to insert
    :param string status: A valid network status
    :returns: A promise to determine whether the insert worked or not

+.. js:function:: NetworkManager.editNetwork(user, network)

+   Edits an existing network, updating the record in the database.
+We'll inform irc-factory that the network information has changed and perform a reconnect.

+   :param object user: A valid user object from the `users` collection
+   :param object network: A valid network object to update
+   :returns: A promise to determine whether the insert worked or not

 .. js:function:: NetworkManager.addTab(client, target, type[, select, active])